Going "Home" to Bollywood Tandoor, After Little India Permanently Closed in Cebu City

 Bollywood Tandoor Facebook Page |

 Here's a photo of the more recent Bollywood Tandoor interior design.
 The older interior of the dining area felt "more serene" at first.
 However, by going more "Full Bollywood", it certainly attracted not just curiosity but also more customers.
-Old-time customers came back for some newer meals, the menu gets modified every now and then, and it served a wider customer range.
-As a non-vegetarian who eats vegetarian, Bollywood has given me more options than Little India.
-I enjoyed Little India's vegetarian meals.
+Old-time customers came back for some newer meals, the menu gets modified every now and then, and it serves a wider customer range.
+As a non-vegetarian who eats vegetarian meals, Bollywood has given me more options than Little India Cebu City.
+I enjoyed Little India Cebu City's vegetarian meals.
 I enjoyed the vegetarian stuff they had.
 However, Bollywood Tandoor's ever-growing model was just hard to beat.
-Little India's primary market, the vegetarians, are harder to find.
+Little India Cebu City's primary market, the vegetarians, are harder to find.
+Meat eaters were often a secondary market.

 I'm back at Bollywood now.
-It's sad for me that Little India Cebu City closed though!
+It's sad for me that Little India Cebu City had closed, since I was always looking for vegetarian options on certain days.

 Comments